ChrisTitusTech/winutil/README.md

 - Updates:
   - Default (Out of Box) Settings: Provides the default settings that come with Windows for updates.

-  - Security (Recommended) Settings: Offers recommended settings, including a slight delay of feature updates by 2 days and installation of security updates 4 days after release.
+  - Security (Recommended) Settings: Offers recommended settings, including a slight delay of feature updates by 2 years and installation of security updates 4 days after release.

   - Disable All Updates (Not Recommended!): Allows users to disable all Windows updates, but it's not recommended due to potential security risks.